 Entering the massive turbine hall always takes my breath away.
 It’s a huge empty space but the Tate make it work for them with some incredible installations.
 I remember the 100 million individually painted porcelain sunflower seeds that made up Ai Wei Wei’s comment on his homeland.
 One of the earliest arrivals to mark the opening of the Tate Modern was Louise Bourgeois’ monumental metal spider ‘Maman’.
 At over 30 feet tall it was the stuff of nightmares for those of us who have a bit of a thing about spiders.

 The Hyundai Commission is an annual commission which invites an artist to make a large scale work for the Turbine Hall, taking on the vast industrial space.
-This year the turbine hall sees Superflex : One, Two, Three Swing!
+This year the turbine hall sees Superflex: One, Two, Three Swing!
 It is truly joyful and the day I last visited it was full of school children having a wonderful time.
 The swings are designed to take 3 people (or kids) to bring their combined energy to bear and make it a collective experience.
-There are 2 area full of swings, so there are plenty of swings to go round, except when a sizeable school party rushes in to enjoy every inch of Superflex.
+There are two areas full of swings, so there are plenty of swings to go round, except when a sizeable school party rushes in to enjoy every inch of Superflex.

 Superflex is fun whatever age you are.
 It’s free and a great introduction to the world of modern art for those coming to the Tate Modern for the first time.